mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+September 5, 2019
+- Rebuild metasploit lab, metasploit-framework exhibited a bug.
+And the labs "treataslocal" file was left out of the move from svn.
+Fix type in metasploit lab manual.

 August 30, 2019
 - Revert test for existence of container directories, they do not always exist.